 Renowned for its spectacular waterside views, an award-winning wine list and a delectable menu, dining at The Boathouse is more than just dinner– it’s an experience.

-Kevin Healy continues with this concept for his third restaurant, but this time, with a cultural twist.
+The Boathouse CEO Kevin Healy continues with this concept for his latest Richmond restaurant brand, but this time, with a cultural twist.

 Opened in January 2013, Casa del Barco (The Boathouse en Español) grew out of a connection between Healy and longtime Boathouse chef Todd Richardson.
 See Embracing His Heritage– Richmond Magazine